HomeFinanceElectronic Funds Transfer: Definition, Types, and Benefits

 EFT transfer, also known as Electronic Funds Transfer, has gained immense popularity among businesses and individuals as a secure digital payment method.
 EFT enables the transfer of funds between bank accounts through reliable payment gateways.

-This article aims to provide an in-depth understanding of EFT transfer by defining it, discussing its working mechanism, examining its different types such as ACH transfers, wire transfers, and mobile payments.
+This article aims to provide an in-depth understanding of EFT transfer by defining it, discussing its working mechanism, and examining its different types such as ACH transfers, wire transfers, and mobile payments.

 Furthermore, we will highlight the various benefits of using EFT for making payments.